paramulator/GettingAndCleaningData/README.md

 <br>

 ##### Logic overview
-* Step 0
-    + Establish pointers to the external data and each of the required files in the "UCI HAR Dataset" folder.
+0. Establish pointers to the external data and each of the required files in the "UCI HAR Dataset" folder.
     + If the folder does not exist, download the external data as a zip file and unzip it into the "UCI HAR Dataset" folder.
     + If a text file called "courseProjectStep5.txt" exists in the UCI folder, remove it.
-* Step 1
-    + Read the reference data files for features and activites.
+1. Read the reference data files for features and activites.
 Features were given descriptive labels and need to be cleaned up before they can be used as valid variable names.
-* Step 2
-    + Process the 3 files in the test folder by reading them, column-bind them, and subsetting the columns down to just those features that represent means and standard deviations of the raw time interval data.
+2. Process the 3 files in the test folder by reading them, column-bind them, and subsetting the columns down to just those features that represent means and standard deviations of the raw time interval data.
 The result will be a tidy dataset with one variable per column and one observation per row.
 Do the same for the 3 files in the train folder.
-* Step 3
-    + Row-bind the test and train tidy datasets together into a single dataset.
+3. Row-bind the test and train tidy datasets together into a single dataset.
-* Step 4
-    + Group the data by subject ID and activity label, and compute the mean value of each feature variable.
+4. Group the data by subject ID and activity label, and compute the mean value of each feature variable.
-* Step 5
-    + Write the summarized data to "courseProjectStep5.txt" file in the UCI folder.
+5. Write the summarized data to "courseProjectStep5.txt" file in the UCI folder.
-* Validation
-    + The text file can be read by executing:
+6. Validation: the text file can be read by executing:
     + `testFrame <- read.table("UCI HAR Dataset//courseProjectStep5.txt", header = TRUE)`

 ***